A great resource for church audio

 2.5khz – 6 khz:

 Attack area.
-Increasing frequencies in this range will give your bass more presence, bite and clarity.
+Boosting in this range will give your bass more presence, bite, and clarity.

 Feel free to use LPF (low pass filter) to cut everything above 5-6khz on your bass guitar channel.
 You really don’t need that in your mix.
 In that range, you only can hear things you don’t want to hear, like squeaking strings and buzz…

-Depending on what pedal you are going to use.
-Either way, stick with our lines that you read before.
-DI box is certainly good choice in any case.
-It will convert an instrument’s high-impedance, unbalanced signal to a low-impedance, balanced signal, and most important is that it will provide you with full range instrument’s frequency.
-Also, there will be less hum, buzz, feedbacks…sound good!?
+A bass eq pedal is a good option and will usually double up as a DI box.
+If you don’t have a pedal, as simple DI box is still a good choice in any case.
+It will convert an instrument’s high-impedance, unbalanced signal to a low-impedance, balanced signal, and most importantly is that it will provide you with the full range of your bass guitar’s frequency response.
+Also, there will be less hum, buzz, and feedback.

-There is not such a thing that can replace a good bass amp.
-If you want to EQ bass with miked amp, prepare yourself for some experimenting.
+There is no such thing that can replace a good bass amp.
+If you want to EQ bass guitar with a miked amp, prepare yourself for some experimenting.
 First, think about is your environment good enough for that job.
 Second, do you have a decent mic and do you know how to set it properly?
-If answers on these questions are “yes”, then you are ready for it.
-EQing bass with miked amp won’t differ than regular EQing.
-The main advantage with miking amp is that sometimes you don’t need to touch EQ on your mixer.
-Also, a cool trick is that you can mix that miked amp signal with DI signal and make your bass sound extraordinary.
+If the answer to these questions is “yes”, then you are ready for it.
+EQing bass with a miked amp won’t differ from regular EQing.
+The main advantage of the miking amp is that sometimes you don’t need to touch EQ on your mixer.
+Also, a cool trick is that you can mix that miked amp signal with the DI signal and make your bass sound extraordinary.

 Sources: